 I was extremely nauseous during that pregnancy.

 The nausea I had lasted six and a half months, mostly in the afternoons and evenings.
-Sometimes in the middle of the night.
+Sometimes I would wake up in the middle of the night feeling nauseous.

 It always got worse about twenty minutes after I took my prenatal vitamins.

 In the middle of the night, I would eat raw broccoli and pineapple, which always helped me feel better.
 Eating raw green beans and carrots helped too.

 It was hard to eat though and I lost weight steadily in the first trimester.
 I was exhausted, ridiculously and weirdly horny, and—even though I was happy to be pregnant—weepy and emotional a lot of the time.

 Even though I hated taking them, it never occurred to me that the vitamins I was told to take were making me sick.